PrismLauncher/prismlauncher.org/src/news/polymc2.md

 ---
-title: Rewrite in electron
+title: Rewrite in electron (April Fools 2022)
-description: Baftastic Release
+description: Baftastic Release, THIS IS A JOKE RELEASE
 date: 2022-04-01
 tags:
   - April Fools
 ---

+<b>DISCLAIMER: THIS POST IS A JOKE!!!!
+THIS POST IS NOT SERIOUS!!!!!!!!!!</b>

 <p><audio src="/img/af/vineboom.mp3" autoplay></audio></p>